nhatsmrt/nhatsmrt.github.io/index.md

 Below is a summary of some of my most recent works and projects.

+# Work Experience
+## Software Engineering Intern at Verta (June-November 2020)
+At Verta, I was fortunate enough to have worked on many parts of the company's tech stack:
+* I implemented the dataset versioning interface for Verta's Scala client, inspired by GitHub's design, with immutable datatypes (Repository, Commit) and operations (update, revert, merge).
+* I worked on the new machine learning model registry and deployment interface for Verta's Python client, wrote a command-line tool that helps user to automate their deployment workflow, and maintained the deployment backend, written in Golang and MySQL.
+I also wrote end-to-end deployment tests to prevent regression.
+* I set up the Jenkins test pipeline for the Scala client, and configured a Kubernetes pods for the pipeline to run on.

 # Awards and Competitions
 ## AIVIVN Sentiment Analysis Competition
 My team won a Vietnamese sentiment analysis competition, using an ensemble of 1D Convolutional Neural Network, Hierarchical Recurrent Neural Network, and Self-Attention Recurrent Neural Network.